-- the ARA member concerned conducts an audit of flange gaps at existing crossings against s 2.1 of the Transport Standards and cl H2.2 of the Access Code in the Premises Standards and provides a written report to the ARA and the Commission within 12 months setting out: - (a) the findings of the audit, including identifying each station where a level crossing forms part of an accessway and, for each location, the nature of the non-compliance and the mode of rail travel - (b) a strategy demonstrating the proposed actions for remedy in each location identified in the audit by: - i. eliminating the flange gaps with a suitable product so that the member may achieve compliance with the Premises Standards by the end of the exemption period

-- ii. reducing the flange gaps to a maximum horizontal width of 55mm, or - iii. phasing out by grade separation - (c) the proposed time frames for the remedy in each location, and - (d) the proposed expenditure to remedy each location,

-- 2. the ARA member concerned takes prompt and reasonable steps to implement the strategy at each of the locations identified in the audit - 3. the ARA member concerned provides reports to the Commission every 12 months following the audit identifying: - (a) each station and the relevant mode of rail where a level crossing forms part of an accessway - (b) the progress made to implement the strategy at that location - (c) the actual expenditure incurred in implementing the remedy at each location in the previous 12 months, expressed as a dollar figure and as a percentage of total budget, and - (d) the percentage rate of improvement of accessways through level crossings by eliminating, reducing or phasing out flange gaps on accessways in accordance with condition 1, and - 4. the ARA member makes these reports available on its website throughout the exemption period.
+- 2. the ARA member concerned conducts an audit of existing crossings against s 2.1 of the Transport Standards and cl H2.2 of the Access Code in the Premises Standards and provides a written report to the ARA and the Commission for each jurisdiction within 24 months outlining the findings, the proposed actions for remedy in each location the proposed timeframes for the remedy in each location, and the proposed expenditure to remedy each location - 3. the ARA member concerned take prompt and reasonable steps to implement the strategy at each of the locations identified in the audit - 4. the ARA member concerned provides reports to the Commission every 12 months following the audit identifying each station where a level crossing forms part of an access path, the progress made to implement the strategy at that location, and the actual expenditure incurred in implementing the remedy at each location in the previous 12 months and the percentage rate of improvement of access paths through level crossings by eliminating, reducing or phasing out flange gaps on access paths in accordance with condition 1, and - 5. the ARA member makes these reports available on its website.